kentaro/chef-plenv/README.md

 ## Recipes

-  * plenv::install: Installs plenv and perls
+  * plenv::install: Installs plenv (if not installed yey) and perls
   * plenv::global: Sets a certain version of perl as globally used version
-  * plenv::install_cpanm: Installs cpanm command
-  * plenv::cpanm: Installs a perl module via cpanm
+  * plenv::cpanm: Installs cpanm (if not installed yet) and a perl module via cpanm

 If you want to handle the installation manually, just use only `plenv` recipe and use LWRPs described below.